PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 8. Subscriber State machine

 ##### Subscriber SNS
-Subscriber SNS is an SNS created as part of Subscriber environment setup.
-Transit system communicates with subscruber system by sending notification to SubscriberSns.
-It is also connected to SubscriberDecider Lambda, so any new notification will trigger SubscriberDecider Lambda
+The Subscriber SNS is an SNS created as part of the Subscriber VPC setup.
+The Transit VPC communicates with the Subscriber VPC by sending notifications to SubscriberSns.
+It is also connected to SubscriberDecider Lambda, so any new notifications will trigger SubscriberDecider Lambda

 ##### CloudTrail and CloudTrailLambda
-CloudTrail logging will be enabled and configured to push logs to a new S3 bucket during the setup of Subscriber environment.
+CloudTrail logging will be enabled and configured to push logs to a new S3 bucket during the setup of Subscriber VPC.
 CloudTrail pushes logs to the configured bucket every 5 minutes or so.
-Cloudtrail bucket is configured to trigger CloudTrailLambda which parses latest log file and look for any new "VPC Create" event and when it finds one, it creates a new Task and push that task to Subscriber SNS with action "DetectedCreateVpc" along with details about the VPC (VPC-ID, VPC-CIDR, etc.).
+The Cloudtrail bucket is configured to trigger CloudTrailLambda which parses the latest log file and looks for any new "VPC Create" event.
+When it finds a new VPC Create evet, it creates a new Task and pushes that task to Subscriber SNS with action "DetectedCreateVpc" along with details about the VPC (VPC-ID, VPC-CIDR, etc.).

-CloudTrailLambda can also detect VPN delete operations and if the delete VPN was configured by the solution, it activates a chain of events by creating a Task in the Transit System which eventually removes VPN pair from PA Group as well as Subscribing AWS Account.
+CloudTrailLambda can also detect VPN delete operations and if the delete VPN was configured by the solution, it activates a chain of events by creating a Task in the Transit System which eventually removes the VPN pair from the PA Group as well as Subscribing AWS Account.

-NOTE 1: CloudTrail lambda can be easily modified to invoke configure vpn Task based on "Create Tag" event as well
+NOTE 1: CloudTrail lambda can be easily modified to invoke configure vpn Tasks based on a "Create Tag" event as well.

-NOTE 2: Every VPC will be connected to each node associated PA-Server group using IPSec VPN.
-This two IPSec configuration (to Node1, Node2 of PA Group associated with that VPC) is considered as single logical VPN connection to the transit system.
-Due to that reason, detection of one of the VPN configuration delete operation at Subscriber VPC will trigger both VPN configurations
+NOTE 2: Every VPC will be connected to each VM-Series in the PA group using IPSec VPN.
+This two IPSec VPN configuration (to Node1, Node2 of PA Group associated with that VPC) is considered as single logical VPN connection to the transit system.
+Due to this, any detection of a VPN delete operation at Subscriber VPC will trigger both VPN configurations to be deleted.

 ##### SubscriberDecider Lambda
 SubscriberDecider lambda gets invoked whenever there is a new Task pushed on to Subscriber SNS.
 It takes the task and pushes it into SubscriberQueue and starts Subscriber state machine if it is not running.